Chenyt-Dev/coding/AAA_No_Categories.md

 * For 46 I use swaps during backtracking, but for this one I cannot do that because there are duplicates.
 * Use a boolean list to record if the number has been used or not.
 * MULTIPLE

+### 48. Rotate Image
+* Used a formula that just calculated by myself.
+* Then found the the solutions people use are easier to implement (but not easy to come up with).